awsdocs/aws-organizations-docs/doc_source/orgs_best-practices_mgmt-acct.md

   + If you do decide to use a battery\-based MFA, be sure to add processes to check the device periodically, and replace it when the expiry date approaches\.
   + Create a plan to handle the logistics of needing to maintain 24/7 access to the token in case it is needed\.
 + We strongly recommend that you ***don't*** re\-use that physical MFA for any other purpose than protecting this management account\.
 If you reuse the physical MFA, it can create both operational confusion and unnecessary exposure of the MFA\.
-+ Store the MFA device according to your information security policy but ***not*** in the same place as the associated password for the root user\.
++ Store the MFA device according to your information security policy but ***not*** in the same place as the associated password for the user\.
 Make sure that the process to access the password and the process to access the MFA require different access to different resources \(people, data, and tools\)\.
 + Any access of the MFA device or its storage location should be logged and monitored\.

 ## Add a phone number to the account contact information<a name="best-practices_mgmt-acct_phone-number"></a>
 + Although there are some credible attack vectors against landline, SIP, and mobile phone numbers, overall the risks are outweighed by the complexity of these vectors\.
 If you use this mechanism to recover root access, other factors are available to the AWS Support representative to manage these risks\.
 Therefore, we recommend adding a phone number as a useful additional barrier to the process\.
 + There are several options for provisioning a phone number, but the one we recommend is a dedicated SIM card and phone, stored long\-term in a safe\.
 It’s important to ensure that the team responsible for paying the mobile bill for this phone contract understand the importance of the number even though there will be apparently no calls sent or received by it over long periods of time\.
 + It’s important that this phone number not be well known within the business\.
-Document it in the **AWS Contact Informatio**n console page, and share its details with your billing team\.
+Document it in the **AWS Contact Information** console page, and share its details with your billing team\.
 Do not document it anywhere else\.
 This approach helps to reduce the risk of the attack vectors associated with moving the phone number tied to the SIM to another SIM\.
 + Store the phone according to your existing information security policy\.
 However, do not store the phone in the same location as the other related credential information\.
 + Any access of the phone or its storage location should be logged and monitored\.